microsoft/nova-facade/packages/nova-react-test-utils/README.md

 });
 ```

-#### Can I swap out the graphitation MockPayloadGenerator for something else?

-Yes, in `getNovaDecorator` in `options` param you can supply a `generateFunction` which will be used to
-generate data instead of the `MockPayloadGenerator`.
-Use this if you want to use the
-`MockPayloadGenerator` supplied by `relay-test-utils`.

-### (Pure relay or Nova with Relay) How can I make sure the mock data is generated with deferred payloads?
+#### (Pure relay or Nova with Relay) How can I make sure the mock data is generated with deferred payloads?

 The current default generator doesn't return deferred payloads.
 However, similarly as in example above you can use the `generateFunction` option to provide your own generator which does.